bengisugelin/DevOps/Linux.md

 Four symbols are used when displaying permissions
 1. **r :** permission to read a file or list a directory's content
-2. **w :** permission to write to a file or create and remove files from a directory 3.**x :** permission to execute a program or change into a directory and do a long listing of directory
+2. **w :** permission to write to a file or create and remove files from a directory
+3. **x :** permission to execute a program or change into a directory and do a long listing of directory
 4. **- :** no permission ( in place of the r,w, or x)

 -rw-------.
 1 root root    2331 Jan  8 23:46 anaconda-ks.cfg